 Windows 8 and 8.1 will close the windows automatically, so you must re-open these.

 Click the Select button in Windows XP, Vista or 7.
-Windows 8/8.1 users should click the Select a user link instead.
+Windows 8/8.1 and 10 users should click the Select a user link instead.

 The Select User or Group window opens.
 Either type the name of the user or group and click Check Names to verify the account, or click Advanced and then Find Now to list all available accounts.